 Note: This information is provided as a convenience.
 Act!
 LLC does not provide support for Microsoft products.

 Option 1: Use the Save Icon or Ctrl + S

 In some cases, this will occur if you are using File > Save or File > Save As.
 To work around it, try either clicking the Save icon or pressing Ctrl + S on your keyboard.
 If unsuccessful, proceed to the next option.

 Option 2: Put quotations around the file name

-- In the Save As dialog, navigate (if necessary) to the location you wish to save the file
+- In the Save As dialog, browse (if necessary) to the location you wish to save the file

 Note: If presented with an option to select the file location from a list of favorites, do not select it from this list as it will prevent you from putting quotations around the file name.
 Manually browse to the location instead.
 For the default location for letter and email templates, refer to the following knowledgebase article:

 What are the default locations for key files in Act!?

 Answer ID What are the default locations for key files in Act!?

 - Ignore the Save as type dropdown, and in the File name field, change the .doc extension to .adt, and surround the entire contents of the File name field with quotation marks.
 For example: "FILENAME.adt"